-v Performance Measure 2012/13 Forecast 2013/14 Target 2014/15 Target 2015/16 Target Torecast raiget rarget rarget Number of air emission standards incorporating current Best Achievable Technology practices 7 8 9 9
+Performance Measure 2012/13 2013/14 2014/15 2015/16 Forecast Target Target Target Number of air emission standards incorporating current Best Achievable Technology practices 7 8 9 9

 Note: Targets are cumulative.

 The Best Achievable Technology (BAT) approach encourages new and expanding industry to use the cleanest available practices and technologies.
 The standards for air emissions are set through guidelines, policies, codes of practice and regulations, and support the government's goal to protect air quality and human health.
 Standards for the slaughter and poultry processing industries, biomass-fired electrical power generation, wood-burning boilers used in agricultural operations, pellet plant manufacturing operations, wood residue burners, and waste-to-energy from municipal solid waste have been developed over the past several years.8